mesosphere/dcos-docs-site/pages/1.13/administering-clusters/replacing-a-master-node/index.md

 ## Confirm that the new master is healthy

-To confirm that the new master has joined the cluster successfully, you must validate that the procedure was successful before proceeding.
+To confirm that the new master has joined the cluster successfully, you must confirm that the procedure was successful before proceeding.
 The procedure is identical to the verification performed following a master node upgrade.

 The exact steps are listed under 'Validate the upgrade' in the [Upgrading a master](/1.13/installing/production/upgrading/#dcos-masters) section in the [Upgrading documentation](/1.13/installing/production/upgrading/).